esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 ### Accessibility as a Business Case

-The following stats are mentioned and they are mostly focused on the US:
+The following stats are mentioned and they are mostly focused on the US, but al:
-> - At least **one billion people**
+> - At least **one billion people** - 15% of the world's population, have a recognized disability.
+> - People with disabilities & the people in their lives control **$8 trillion** in spending
->
+> - The

 ### Accessibility: The Legal Situation